nwoki/fps-log-parser/Readme.md

-# COD2 Rcon
+# COD2 log parser

-A simple rcon tool made in nodejs to try out this framework.
+A simple CallOfDuty tool made in nodejs to try out this framework.
+It parses the log file and reports to the `collector` the stats extracted.